Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Movement

-* Similarly to a [troop](#user-content-Troop), a Leader is always on a planet or being carried by a ship.
+* Similarly to a [ground unit](#user-content-Troop), a Leader is always on a planet or being carried by a ship.
 Any ship may carry one or more Leaders, using 0 capacity.
 * The owner of a Leader may freely move it within its System during her actions, unless the System contains enemy ships, or she is currently resolving a Tactical Action step.
 This means that a Leader can be moved between the resolution of two consecutive Tactical Action steps, but not while a step is resolved.
-* Leaders may use any effect allowing the movement of friendly troops, without counting towards the number of troops moved.
+* Leaders may use any effect allowing the movement of friendly ground units, without counting towards the number of ground units moved.
-* A Leader may not land on a non-friendly planet without being accompanied by troops.
+* A Leader may not land on a non-friendly planet without being accompanied by ground units.

 #### Fate Roll <a name="FateRoll"></a>
 <div>

-> Change from base SA: Replaced the "when a Leader is on a planet that is lost or changes owner"+"when a Leader is part of a failed invasion" fate roll triggers with the simpler: "When a Leader is present on a non-friendly planet without friendly troops also being present"
+> Change from base SA: Replaced the "when a Leader is on a planet that is lost or changes owner"+"when a Leader is part of a failed invasion" fate roll triggers with the simpler: "When a Leader is present on a non-friendly planet without friendly ground units also being present"

-When a ship carrying a Leader is destroyed, or when a Leader is present on a non-friendly planet without friendly troops also being present, conduct a Fate Roll (roll a D10 and look at the following table) for the Leader at the end of the current action.
+When a ship carrying a Leader is destroyed, or when a Leader is present on a non-friendly planet without friendly ground units also being present, conduct a Fate Roll (roll a D10 and look at the following table) for the Leader at the end of the current action.
 <!--
 When a Ship / planet containing a Leader is destroyed / lost (or changes owner), or when a Leader is part of the attacking forces in an Invasion Combat lost by the attacker, conduct a Fate Roll (roll a D10 and look at the following table) for the Leader at the end of the current action.
  -->